VijayKumar-cyber/EXNO2DS/README.md

 # RESULT

-Thus exploratory data analysis on the given data set is executed successfully.
+Thus exploratory data analysis on the given data set has been executed successfully.